semrush/intergalactic/website/docs/data-display/histogram-chart/histogram-chart.md

 ### A part of the chart contains no data

-- Do not display bars in the area without data.
+- Don’t display bars in the area without data.
 - When you hover over a range without data, show the tooltip with the `n/a` value.
 We also recommend you to add a message, which explains why there is no data, and when it will be available (if possible).

 ![](static/histogram-partially.png)